mangrovedao/mangrove-core/src/AUDIT_TRAIL_2.md

 ## The volume-based API is still available

-To make the transition easy, the volume-based API for market orders, order insertion and offer update is still available.
+To make the transition easy, the volume-based API for market orders, offer insertion and offer update is still available.
 It internally converts to the `volume,tick` representation.

 The volume-based version of the market order also interprets the price induced by `takerWants,takerGives` as a true limit price (not as a limit average price).